By William Schomberg and Estelle Shirbon

 House prices rose at their fastest pace in more than three years in September, one set of housing data showed on Friday.
 In London, prices have jumped by nearly 10 percent over the past 12 months, although other regions have seen barely any increase

-In a nod to the concerns about a new boom, Britain's chancellor, George Osborne, last week asked the Bank of England to keep a closer eye on the impact of Help to Buy.
+In a nod to the concerns about a new boom, Britain's finance minister, George Osborne, last week asked the Bank of England to keep a closer eye on the impact of Help to Buy.

 Both Osborne and Bank of England Governor Mark Carney have pointed to activity in the housing market that is well below its pre-crisis peak as a sign that there is no new housing boom.

-Ed Balls, Labour's would-be chancellor, responded to Cameron's announcement on Saturday by saying the government should bring forward investment to build more affordable homes, denouncing what he said was the lowest rate of house-building since the 1920s.
+Ed Balls, Labour's would-be finance minister, responded to Cameron's announcement on Saturday by saying the government should bring forward investment to build more affordable homes, denouncing what he said was the lowest rate of house-building since the 1920s.

 "Unless David Cameron acts now to build more affordable homes, as Labour has urged, then soaring prices risk making it even harder for first time buyers to get on the housing ladder, Balls said in a statement.